We accidentally happened upon Bulgaria whilst staying in Romania & were so surprised by how much it had to offer that we stayed an extra few weeks!

 - Supermarkets can be found in all large towns and cities and we found that Lidls offered the best quality fresh food as well as a range of plant-based packaged food.
 Expect to pay about 150 LEV for a family week shop.

-- We hired a car through Sixt in Romania which cost about £200 a week.
+- We have hired a car through Rentalcars.com in both Bulgaria and Romania which cost about £200 a week.
 Let’s talk about Bulgaria’s roads!
 Some roads are in a fantastic condition; newly and evenly surfaced whereas some have pot holes every few metres and some roads are nothing more than dirt tracks.
 The speed limit varies significantly and reflects the quality of the road.
 It can take a while to drive around.
+Read this post on driving in Bulgaria for more info.

 - Bulgarian trains have a reputation for being incredibly slow, albeit very cheap.
 Sofia to Burgas only costs 15 LEV but the ride can be 7-11 hours long.